Molly Maguires: Panic of 1873

-1873-79 (see Panic of 1873) were marked by one of the worst depressions in the nation's history, caused by economic overexpansion, a stock market crash, and a decrease in the money supply.
+The period between 1873 and 1879 (see Panic of 1873) was marked by one of the worst depressions in the nation's history, caused by economic overexpansion, a stock market crash, and a decrease in the money supply.
 By 1877 an estimated one-fifth of the nation's workingmen were completely unemployed, two-fifths worked no more than six or seven months a year, and only one-fifth had full-time jobs.
 Labor organizers angrily watched railway directors riding about the country in luxurious private cars while proclaiming their inability to pay living wages to hungry working men.

 Mine owners move against the union

 Franklin B. Gowen, the president of the Philadelphia and Reading Railway, and of the Philadelphia and Reading Coal and Iron Company and "the wealthiest anthracite coal mine owner in the world", hired Allan Pinkerton's services to deal with the Mollies.
 Pinkerton selected James McParland (sometimes called McParlan), a native of County Armagh, to go undercover against the Mollies.
 Using the alias "James McKenna", he made Shenandoah his headquarters and claimed to have become a trusted member of the organization.
 His assignment was to collect evidence of murder plots and intrigue, passing this information along to his Pinkerton manager.
 He also began working secretly with a Pinkerton agent assigned to the Coal and Iron Police for the purpose of coordinating the eventual arrest and prosecution of members of the Molly Maguires.
 Although there had been fifty "inexplicable murders" between 1863 and 1867 in Schuylkill County, progress in the investigations was slow.
 There was "a lull in the entire area, broken only by minor shootings".
 McParland wrote: I am sick and tired of this thing.
 I seem to make no progress.

-The union had grown powerful; thirty thousand members — eighty-five percent of Pennsylvania's anthracite miners — had joined.
+The union had grown powerful; thirty thousand members—eighty-five percent of Pennsylvania's anthracite miners—had joined.
 But Gowen had built a combination of his own, bringing all of the mine operators into an employers' association known as the Anthracite Board of Trade.
 In addition to the railroad, Gowen owned two-thirds of the coal mines in southeastern Pennsylvania.
 He was a risk-taker and an ambitious man.
 Gowen decided to force a strike and showdown.